pyeventsourcing/eventsourcing/docs/topics/process.rst

 by pulling new notifications.
-If the call to get new prompts times out, any new notifications from upstream notification logs can be pulled, so that the notification log is effectively polled at a regular interval whenever there are no prompts.
-This protects against failed push.
+If the call to get new prompts times out, any new notifications from upstream notification logs can be pulled, so that the notification log is effectively polled at a regular interval whenever no prompts are received.

 The process applications could all use the same single database, or they could each use their own database.
 If the process applications of a system